sumatrapdfreader/sumatrapdf/docs/md/Corrupted-installation.md

 A portable version is a self-contained executable and cannot be corrupted.

 An installer needs to be run to be properly installed.
-Part of it is extracting `libmupdf.dll` library needed by installable flavor.
+Part of it is extracting `libmupdf.dll` library.

-You cannot just rename the installer and run it.

 There are 2 possible problem: